saf-dmitry/taskpaper-mode/README.md

 Indentation level (with tabs, not spaces) defines ownership.
 For instance, if you indent one task under another task, then it is considered a subtask.
 Projects, tasks, and notes own all items that are indented underneath them.
 The nesting can go as deep as you need it to be.
 Empty lines are ignored when calculating ownership.

 The system doesn't force any particular workflow on you; it provides basic list making elements for you to use as you see fit.
-See the [TaskPaper User's Guide][taskpaper-guide] for more details.

 ![](./images/screencast_01.gif)